IMAF Approved Installer — London & the South East

 What changes

-Replacing a waking watch with an EN54-compliant wireless fire alarm is not just a compliance upgrade — it changes the day-to-day reality for building managers, residents, and managing agents in every direction that matters.
+Replacing a waking watch with an EN54-compliant wireless fire alarm system is not just a compliance upgrade — it changes the day-to-day reality for building managers, residents, and managing agents in every direction that matters.
+This is what the waking watch alternative delivers.

 Waking watch